 Ilana earned her BA in English at Davidson College in 2008 and her Master of Social Work from the University of Pennsylvania in 2015.
 During graduate school, Ilana spent time working with students as a grief counselor in Philadelphia’s district and charter schools and as a psychotherapist at Penn Behavioral Health.
 While at the University of Pennsylvania, she pursued coursework in criminal justice, the school-to-prison-pipeline, and gender and race relations and was voted class graduation speaker by her 140-person cohort.

-Outside of work, Ilana volunteers within the Philadelphia community, participates in improv theater and does stand-up comedy, and is continually exploring the city that she has called home for the past five years.
+Outside of work, Ilana volunteers within the Philadelphia community and currently serves on the Resource, Development and Communications Committee for the Community Design Collaborative, and is continually exploring the city that she has called home for the past five years.